Skip to content

 const { token } = session;

-Your frontend is reponsible for sending the token to your server.
-A typical way to do this is to transmit the token in an Authorization header like this:
+Your frontend is responsible for sending the token to your server.
+Typically, this is done by transmitting the token in an Authorization header:

 // From your website